 The most useful pizzamaking lesson you'll ever learn.

-I've made a few conscious decisions to stray from what I know is "the right way" to make Malnati's style deep dish (like putting pepperoni on top of the sauce, rather than under the sauce).
-Still, this stuff is the shit, and you will not find another source that can teach you how to make a better Malnati's style deep dish pizza.
+I've made a few conscious decisions to stray from what I know is "the right way" to make Malnati's style deep dish (like using only corn oil in the dough, instead of using corn oil and olive oil).
+Still, this stuff is primo, and you will not find another source that can teach you how to make a better Malnati's style deep dish pizza.
 If you don't believe me, just scroll down and look at the pictures.
 Then go look at actual Malnati's pictures.
-(Just realize that not all of those pics are actually Malnati's pizza.)
+(Just realize that not all of those pics are actually of Malnati's pizza.
+Also, you may notice that real Malnati's pizzas look a little different than the pizzas shown in Malnati's advertising/menu pics, just as my pizzas look a little different than their ad/menu pics.
+There's a reason for that.)

-Here's some good news: This style of pizza is very easy to make and very hard to screw up, but only if you follow the instructions of someone who knows what they're talking about, like me.
+Here's some good news: This style of pizza is very easy to make and very hard to screw up, but only if you follow the instructions of someone who knows what they're talking about, like me (or Ed).
 As long as you have a scale and a pan that resembles a deep dish pan, you should be able to make a very good deep dish pizza.
 And if you don't have a scale, you need to get one because it is impossible to accurately measure ingredients by volume (measuring cups).
 Furthermore, if you don't have a scale, it is impossible to measure the proper amount of dough to use for any particular size of pizza.
 I'm here to help you make great pizza that you can reproduce any time you want, not merely edible pizza that will be different every time you make it.
 It's easier to make good pizza than it is to make bad pizza, but only if you make a choice to forget everything you think you know and, instead, follow these instructions precisely.
+And if your first pizza doesn't come out as good as you hoped, try again.
+You'll do better with each try.

 The dough formula for this pizza is very simple.
 As you read the short list of ingredients, you will surely notice that I include neither cornmeal nor salt in this dough.
 Here's why: Contrary to what you've heard almost everywhere else, Malnati's dough (i.e., real deep dish dough) contains neither cornmeal nor salt.
 Here's proof.

-So anyway, here's my formula (and here's a post that will help you understand what it means):
+So anyway, here's my formula (and here's a post that will help you understand what it means).
+Update (8/20/13): You might want to decrease the hydration by about 5% because my formula creates a very soft dough, which I'm beginning to think may be too soft.

 100% Pillsbury bleached all-purpose flour